1aday/evals/EVALUATOR_PROMPT.md

 - 7–8 = good
 - 9–10 = excellent

-You will also receive weights for each criterion and must use them when computing the overall score.

 1) TASK UNDERSTANDING & GOAL FIT
    - Does the response clearly address the actual question or task?
    - Does it respect any explicit constraints (scope, format, role, etc.)?